alberlab/IGM-Plus/README.md

 available on pip.
 In addition, some other packages are required:

 - `alabtools` (`github.com/alberlab/alabtools`)
-- a modified version of `LAMMPS` (`github.com/alberlab/lammpgen`) with fixes implementing user-defined forces (e.g., HarmonicLowerBound, HarmonicUpperBound, volumetric_restraint, etc)
+- a modified version of `LAMMPS` (forked @ `github.com/alberlab/lammpgen`) with fixes implementing user-defined forces (e.g., HarmonicLowerBound, HarmonicUpperBound, volumetric_restraint, etc)

 Installation on linux
 ---------------------